RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 ## Task 04: Context Retrieval via Vector Search
 We now navigate to add context to our Research Agent using Amazon Bedrock embeddings.

-1. Navivigate to the Integrations tab within your environment and create a anothers Connections integration.
+1. Navigate to the Integrations tab within your environment and create another Connections integration.
 This time with the the following:
  - Name: `bedrock-embedding-connection`
  - Endpoint: `https://bedrock-runtime.<your_current_region>.amazonaws.com/model/amazon.titan-embed-text-v1/invoke`.